-You will need the best substrate for a corn snake.
-But, since there are several excellent options (Aspen, Cypress Mulch, Lignocel, Reptichip, etc.), which should you buy?
-Is it necessary or should you use something free that you have at home already, like paper towels or newspaper?
+We all want the best substrate for our corn snakes.
+But, since there are so many good options (Aspen, Cypress Mulch, Lignocel, Reptichip, etc.), which one should you buy?
+Is it necessary to use a substrate, or should you use something that’s virtually free, such as paper towels or newspaper?

 Best Corn Snake Bedding: A Complete Guide

 Without a substrate to line your snake’s enclosure, any moisture from your spray bottle, the water bowl, and urates won’t be properly absorbed.

 This means that the enclosure will be damp, and bacteria will multiply.
 This is the cause of scale rot, which is a bacterial infection of the scales.
 You need bedding that’s absorbent, looks good, and is easy to burrow in.

 Aspen bedding is the most popular kind of corn snake bedding.
 You can buy Aspen snake bedding on Amazon by clicking on this link.
 It’s made from shaved Aspen wood, which is an ideal substrate and isn’t too expensive.
 It’s just a few dollars each time you completely replace it.

 If you use Aspen, it’s vital that you use enough for your corn snake to burrow in.
 2-3 inches at the bottom of your snake’s cage is a good guideline, but you may wish to use more as your corn snake grows in size.